bradicalone/convert-svg-react/README.md

 # SVG Converter

-`convert-svg-react` was started because I ran into a wall when trying to use inline SVG (XML) with ReactJS.
-React would complain everywhere, almost every SVG attribute had to be changed, and there is a lot of them!
-Most SVG files can be lengthy and to go through all the code replace everything by hand can take a while.
-So this does it for you in so many different ways.
-You can take your `Adobe Ai` svg file and paste it, or even link your .svg file.
-Will output new svg xml markup to be copied into your React file.
+`convert-svg-react` was started because I wanted to use inline SVG as XML with ReactJS, but when ReactJS complains of all the attributes that need to be changed like `className` and inline styling it gets difficult to remember everything that needs to be changed.
+This will do it all for you.

+- You can take your `Adobe Ai` svg file and paste it, or even link your .svg file.
+Will output new svg xml markup to be copied into your React project.
 This works with CommonJS / NodeJS or client side with ReactJS.

 ## Installation <convert-svg-react>